HedvigInsurance/racoon/apps/store/README.md

 To know which text key is used where you can suffix the url anywhere with `?debug=textkeys` to show text keys instead of translations, and to disable the debug mode you can suffix the url with `?debug=none`.

+It's also possible to display the current Shop Session ID by suffixing the url with `?debug=session`.

 ## VS Code extension: [Apollo GraphQL](https://marketplace.visualstudio.com/items?itemName=apollographql.vscode-apollo)

 Requirements: